CarlieHamilton/KidsWorld/README.md

 In the future we would love to implement more of a test driven development, rather than testing after a controller/view/model has been created.
 We believe TDD will be easier now that we have an understanding of how rspec works with rails.

-# 21) Discuss and analyse requirements related to information system security.
+### 21) Discuss and analyse requirements related to information system security.

+* The user story - A user can log in and out
+    User data is at risk when user is asked to register using email-id and password.
+'Devise' gem takes care of this by securely storing the email and the encrypted password.

+* The user story - A user can buy an item
+    User is asked to enter the credit card data to buy an item.
+Industry standards require that we never store credit card details on our server.
+To avoid such sensitive data being stored on our servers we send the customer to 'Stripe' - a third-party service which takes care of this.
+Once the payment is done by entering the credit card data, stripe will redirect the customer’s browser back.

-# 22) Discuss methods you will use to protect information and data.
+### 22) Discuss methods you will use to protect information and data.

+'Devise' gem - protects and securely stores email and the encrypted password.
+'Stripe' - Handles senstitive data.
+More details in Question# 21.

-# 23) Research what your legal obligations are in relation to handling user data.
+### 23) Research what your legal obligations are in relation to handling user data.

+* Personal information that are collected by our website are the user’s: name email-id password
+* User's personal information should not be shared with third parties like Google or Facebook.
+* User's personal information should be stored in a database and access to this database is strictly controlled by              authentication and authorization.
+* When using production data in other environments like test and UAT, user's personal information like name, email-id etc are   masked so that user cannot be identified.
+* Privacy policy page (a future enhancement feature) which explains why our website collects personal information and what is done with it.
+For Example, the third-party service 'Stripe' may use the payment data for analysing consumer spending habits.
+* Take reasonable steps to destroy or de-identify personal information when it is no longer needed.
+* As our website requires the user to sign-in to create a listing or to purchase an item, we are obliged to:
+    ** Protect personal information from:
+        theft
+        misuse
+        loss
+        unauthorised access
+        modification